Keef Cooks logo

 Home Made Corned Beef Recipe

-Making corned beef is a three-stage process.
-First of all you pickle (or 'brine') the meat, then you cook it, then you compress it into a loaf shape.
-So, overall, it takes a few days, even for this quick corned beef recipe, but the actual work time involved is minimal.
+Making corned beef is a two-stage process.
+First of all you pickle (or 'brine') the meat, then you cook it.
+If you like you can then compress it into a loaf shape, but this step isn't strictly necessary.
+So, overall, it takes a few days, but the actual work time involved is minimal.

 Make the pickling spice mix